Where To Go Blueberry Picking Near Orlando at Family-Friendly Blueberry Farms

 8. Far Reach Ranch – Tavares

-Blueberry season kicks off March 27, 2024 at Far Reach Ranch.
-U-pick is open Wednesdays through Saturdays 9am- 5pm, Sundays 10am-4pm, and sunset u-pick events 5-8pm on Thursdays.
-There is a playground for kids to enjoy.
+Blueberry season kicks off on March 29, 2025 at Far Reach Ranch.
+U-pick is open Wednesdays through Saturdays 9am- 4pm, Sundays 10am-4pm (with last entrance to the u-pick field at 3pm).
+Every Saturday and Sunday, enjoy food, live music, full bar, playground, and tractor rides.
 Honey and jams are available for purchase as well.

 RELATED: 8 State Parks Near Orlando with Lakes and Hiking